 Visiting Duration: 10 – 30 mins

 The temple is dedicated to Goddess Durga, also known as the Shitla Temple.
-The temple is sometimes also called as the ‘Silver Temple’ because of its beautifully designed silver gates.
+The temple is sometimes also called the ‘Silver Temple’ because of its beautifully designed silver gates.
 It’s an eminent temple for Hindus in Amritsar.

-Although, it is a Hindu temple but is a little replica of Golden temple.
+Although, it is a Hindu temple but is a little replica of the Golden temple.
 The temple is only about 2 km from the Golden temple.
 I would have walked this much distance but it was super hot in the afternoon and I chose to take a tanga.

 I then headed to taste some authentic Amritsari and Punjabi food at the oldest and one of the most famous Dhaba in Amritsar.

 KESAR DA DHABA– The Oldest Dhaba In Amritsar (102 Years Old Dhaba)

 Timings : 11:30 AM – 11:00 PM (Daily)

 It is one of the most famous Dhaba in Amritsar and has served the same taste and quality food for more than a century.
 Yes, this is among the oldest one which started even before India’s independence.
 When in Amritsar one must not miss having food at a Dhaba, there is absolutely nothing like eating at a Dhaba.

 I seriously don’t remember when I had this much tasty food and this much heavy too.
 The food and lassi tasted divine here, but I was so much satiated that I could not even drink the whole big glass of Lassi.